sh19910711/google-summer-of-code-2015/rails-web-console.md

 The goal of this project is to create the browser extensions of web-console.
 For example, it allows to display the console aside from the web application's view (e.g, in the developer tools of the browsers)
-By doing this, the console can be displayed without breaking affects to the view code of the web application, and the developers could use the console by just installing the browser extension.
+By doing this, the console can be displayed without breaking affects to the view code (HTML) of the web application.

 The project makes the web-console loose coupling from the Rails applications, and it is important to debug applications without extra effects.